ProfSynapse/Obsidian_Converter/cline_docs/activeContext.md

    - ✓ Fix clickability issues (nothing is currently clickable)
    - ✓ Add a header and logo
    - ✓ Fix URL conversion error with modular architecture
+   - ✓ Enhance URL and Parent URL conversion with Puppeteer